 Quick Review is back, with some changes.

-This feature is going to look a little different from now on.
+This feature is going to look a little different.
 I found I was just waiting for that one special movie to interest and inspire me enough to write a full post, instead of sticking to my original intention of just quickly telling you what I watched, and what I thought of it.
 Waiting for the muuuuse like this is just another way of procrastinating, perfectionisting and putting off the writing, which is supposed to be fun movie-love, not a scary chore.
 So I’m going to start sticking to a regular schedule, take off my objective, fastidious researcher hat and put on a beanie with a working propeller and just be the movie-crazy fangirl who is very hard to disappoint, so long as I see actors I like and a half-decent non-boring story, who even enjoys a bad movie, and “quickly” go over what all I watched during that week, totally stream-of-consciousness (such as mine is, don’t say I didn’t warn you).
 Here goes.

 Thanks to the kindness of Speakeasy friend Laura, I recently got a neat bunch of stuff from which I drew all my recent viewing: